steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 3. Assigments to temporary variables don't count towards the 1SLOC, but assigments towards ones with a different scope do.

+The most important item is the *meaningful* name of variables.
+It is the item that improves understanding the most.
+And usually a compiler does optimize them away, as it would with an unamed, temporary, variable.
+{: .panel .tip}

 Instead of